jyblue1001/jyblue1001.github.io/_posts/2024-11-30-pll-fd_design.md

 <br>

-Second, there are dynamic latches.
+<strong><span style="font-size: 20px;">Second</span></strong>, there are dynamic latches.
 These latches use their device capacitances to store value.
 They can be implemented with fewer transistors than static latches but may lose their states if the clock frequency is not sufficiently high.

 <div id="fig2" style="text-align: center;">
   <img src="{{site.url}}/images/pll_fd_design/dynamic_latch.png" alt="dynamic_latch" style="width:40%; display: block; margin: auto;" />